churc/data-structures/Final Assignment 1/README.md

 All code is in https://github.com/churc/data-structures/FinalAssignment1 and detailed below.<br>
 The 10 Manhattan zones have the correct number of meetings.<br>
 8 of the 10 zone files have lat long and are in the MongoDB<br><br>
-Next steps are to geocode the remaining 2 zones, and to get the map markers on the map working correctly, checking the time (through to 4am).<br></p>
+Next steps are to geocode the remaining 2 zones, and to get the map markers on the map working correctly, checking that all times of day work.<br></p>
 <H3> Cleaning meeting information for Manhattan zones 1 - 10, storing with geocodes in MongoDB (NoSQL) and querying the database</H3>
 <H5> Connect MongoDB query output to Google Maps API to show upcoming meetings in local area</H5>